Beatress/wiggleVerse/README.md

 ```
 /connect <host> [port] - Connects to the server using client settings for nick, user, real
+Port 6667 is the default port if none given
 /disconnect - Disconnects from server
 /reconnect - Reconnects to the last server connected to
 /quit - Quits program
 ```

 ### Chatting
 As this is a single window client, all messages from all channels will appear in one window.
 A user can message any channel or user using the `/msg` command.
 In addition, if a user types a message without any command, it will be sent to the default target.
 The default target can be changed with the `/switch` command manually.
-Also, when joining a channel, or using the `/msg` command manually, the default target is automatically changed for convenience.
+Also, when joining a channel or using the `/msg` command manually the default target is automatically changed for convenience.

 ```
 /switch - Change the default target to which messages without a slash are sent